HICL Infrastructure Executes Share Buyback Program - TipRanks.com

 More about HICL Infra Co Shs GBP

-HICL Infrastructure PLC operates in the infrastructure investment sector, focusing on acquiring and managing infrastructure projects primarily in the UK and Europe.
-The company invests in a diversified portfolio of infrastructure assets, providing essential services and facilities to the public sector and other clients.
+HICL Infrastructure PLC operates in the infrastructure investment sector, focusing on acquiring and managing a diversified portfolio of infrastructure projects.
+The company primarily invests in public-private partnership projects, providing essential services and facilities across various sectors such as transportation, energy, and social infrastructure.

 Average Trading Volume: 3,795,937